operasoftware/devopera/src/_extensions/architecture-overview.md

 Let’s dive deeper into the architecture and technical details of extensions in Opera.

-## The NEX Format
+## The CRX Format

-Opera supports the _NEX_ (short for **N**avigator **Ex**tension) file format for extensions.
-All the files and folders for an extension are packaged into a zip file with a special header and renamed as _.nex_.
-The NEX format supports a major portion of Chromium extensions, as well as APIs specific to Opera.
-The API docs section in the right sidebar gives you a good idea of the APIs Opera currently supports.

-The APIs from the Chromium project supported in NEX extensions (like tabs) can be called using `chrome.\*`, whereas the ones specific to Opera (like Sidebar Action) will reside under the `opr.\*` object.
+Opera supports the _CRX_ (short for **C**h**R**omium e**X**tension) file format for extensions.
+All the files and folders for an extension are packaged into a zip file and renamed as _.crx_.
+The CRX format supports a major portion of Chromium extensions, as well as APIs specific to Opera.
+The APIs from the Chromium project (like tabs) can be called using `chrome.\*`, whereas the ones specific to Opera (like Sidebar Action) will reside under the `opr.\*` object.

-It is important to note that Opera will run extensions in Chromium’s CRX format too, as long as the extension uses the `chrome.\*` APIs that Opera supports.
+It is important to note that Opera will run any extensions in Chromium’s CRX format, as long as the extension uses the `chrome.\*` APIs that Opera supports.
+The API docs section in the left sidebar gives you a good idea of the APIs Opera currently supports.

 If you would like to see the code of an extension, you can rename the file extension to a _.zip_ format, and then use a file unarchiver program (for example [7zip](http://www.7-zip.org/download.html)) to unzip the contents.
 On Mac, we recommend using the `unzip` command in Terminal, as Archive Utility produces suboptimal results when dealing with signed files.